 Welcome to Phoenix Children's Hospital!
-This is where lots of different people help to take care of kids and their bodies.
+This is where many different people help to take care of kids and their bodies.

-It is important not to eat or drink anything before you come to the hospital for your surgery.
+It is important not to eat or drink anything before you come to the hospital for your procedure.
 Do you know why?
 Because anesthesia - sleep medicine - works best when your stomach is empty.